Anxiety

 What we work on

-In therapy, we go beyond just managing symptoms.
-We look at what's driving the anxiety: the beliefs, the past experiences, the unprocessed emotions underneath.
-We also build practical tools to help you regulate your nervous system, so that you can start meeting uncertainty with steadiness instead of fear.
-The goal isn't to never feel anxious.
-It's to not be run by it.
+In therapy, we do more than manage symptoms.
+We look at what is underneath the anxiety, the beliefs, the memories, the experiences that keep the nervous system on high alert.
+We also build practical tools to help regulate what is happening in the body, so that meeting uncertainty does not always feel like a threat.
+The goal is not to never feel anxious.
+It is to not be controlled by it.

 Ready to start?